rmorshea/labox/docs/src/concepts/models.md

 ### Simple Value

-The [`Singular`][lakery.builtin.models.SimpleValue] model can be used to save any value for which there is a [serializer](./serializers.md).
+The [`SimpleValue`][lakery.builtin.models.SimpleValue] model can be used to save any single value for which there is a [serializer](./serializers.md).
 For example, you might have a `pandas.DataFrame` that you want to save as a Parquet file.
 All you need to do is wrap it in a `SimpleValue` instance:

 ```python
 import pandas as pd